 These paddle tours have limited access so book soon and early!

 We are located in beautiful Old Lyme and directly on the National Great Island Estuary, on the Long Island Sound.
 We have direct access to some of the most pristine coastline in New England and Fall is one of the best times to experience it.
 Be sure to check out the beautiful colors of fall on the Black Hall River this Season.

 The transition out of summer into fall is when our salt marsh comes alive with Nature getting ready for their migrations and shifts towards their autumn ways.
 We love it because the water is warm, the days are crisp, and the crowds of summer are all gone.
 It is the perfect time of the year to get out, see the natural beauty of Old Lyme, and Great Island, and have it all to yourself.

 Come down and do a DIY tour, with one of our rental fleet and we can point you towards all the area has to offer, or book a tour with one of our guides that can point out some of the features of the salt marsh and the land trusts that we paddle through.

-Join Kayak instructor and local historian and Audobon authority, Sharon Baldi, for an up close and personal kayaking journey through the Great Island preserve, as Fall approaches and our salt marsh transitions into it’s Autumn activities.
-The leaves begin to change, the wild life is actively preparing for the changes to come, and the water is warm, and their is a new crispness in the air.
+Join Sharon for an up close and personal kayaking journey through the Great Island preserve, as Fall approaches and our salt marsh transitions into its’ Autumn activities.
+The leaves begin to change, the wild life is actively preparing for the changes to come, the water is warm, and there is a new crispness in the air.

-This is the Best time of the year to experience all we have to offer and see, as all the crowds of summer are gone and a sense of piece and quiet falls over the eco-system.
-Grab a light sweatshirt or sweater, and Fall into Paddling here in Pristine Old Lyme, and experience our Natural beauty up close and personal.
+This is the best time of the year to experience all we have to offer and see, as all the crowds of summer are gone and a sense of piece and quiet falls over the eco-system.
+Grab a light sweatshirt or sweater, Fall into Paddling here in pristine Old Lyme, and experience our Natural beauty up close and personal.